+The advertisement will state the number of vouchers available to be project-based, the type of units that will be considered, the submission deadline, and will note how to obtain the full RFP with information on the application and selection process.
+Advertisements will also contain a statement that participation in the PBV program requires compliance with Fair Housing and Equal Opportunity (FHEO) requirements.
 In addition to, or in place of advertising, the PHA may also directly contact specific owners that have already been selected for Federal, state, or local housing assistance based on a previously held competition, to inform them of available PBV assistance.
 Proposals will be reviewed on a first-come first-served basis.
 The PHA will evaluate each proposal on its merits using the following factors:

-Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities; and

-Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the HOME program, CDBG activities, other development activities in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community.
+Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities; and Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the HOME program, CDBG activities, other development activities in a HUD-designated Enterprise Zone, Economic Community, Choice Neighborhood, or Renewal Community.

-PHA-Owned Units [24 CFR 983.51(e), 983.59, Notice PIH 2015-05, and FR Notice 1/18/17]
+PHA-Owned Units [24 CFR 983.51(e), 983.59, FR Notice 1/18/17, and Notice PIH 2017-21]

-A PHA-owned unit may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the PHA-owned units were appropriately selected based on the selection procedures specified in the PHA administrative plan.
-If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and perform specific functions with respect to rent determinations and inspections.
+A PHA-owned unit may be assisted under the PBV program only if the HUD field office or HUDapproved independent entity reviews the selection process and determines that the PHAowned units were appropriately selected based on the selection procedures specified in the PHA administrative plan.
+This also applies to noncompetitive selections.
+If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and perform specific functions with respect to rent determinations, the term of the HAP contract, and inspections.

 In the case of PHA-owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by the PHA and a HUD-approved independent entity.
-In addition, an independent entity must determine the rent to owner, the redetermined rent to owner, and reasonable rent.
+In addition, an independent entity must determine the initial rent to owner, the redetermined rent to owner, and reasonable rent.
 Housing quality standards inspections must also be conducted by an independent entity.